 - Planning is Key: Planning is always important for making the most of your time at Disney World, but that adage is especially true on shorter visits.
 Maximize your time.
 Book those Fastpasses and character meals as soon as you can.
 Have an itinerary and plan and stick to it.
 Efficiency is king!

 - Don’t Waste Time on Transit: Disney’s transportation system is hit or miss on occasion.
 If you have a short trip, you really can’t afford to waste an hour standing at a bus stop for a shuttle that never comes.
 Fortunately, alternatives are now cheap and plentiful.
 Uber and Lyft are alive and well on Disney property (Uber even offers Uber Car Seat if you have a kiddo who needs transportation).
-And the brand new Minnie Vans service provides something similar and is operated by Disney (flat rate of $20 per ride and up to two car seats included).

 - Stay on Disney Property: With maximizing your time as a priority on shorter trips, consider staying in a Disney resort rather than an off-property hotel or condo.
 After all, for just a night or two, you aren’t going to be saving a lot of cash by staying off-property.
 Additionally, shorter trips mean you are less likely to need the amenities of many of the off-site options like condos with kitchens to cook, etc.